The majority of people spend buck loads of money on improving their CPU case, monitor, GPU, keyboards, etc.

 However, wired mice tend to be more useful than wireless ones for a reliable connection.

-3. Logitech MX Master 3 Wireless Mouse for Carpal Tunnel
+3. Logitech MX Master 3 Advanced Wireless Mouse, Graphite

 Most of us have heard of Logitech for quick and easy replacements of PC output devices.
 Whether it is a keyboard or a mouse, the brand is known for its durable, sturdy products for many years.